raspberrypi/documentation/configuration/wireless/wireless-cli.md

-# Setting WiFi up via the command line
+# Setting Wi-Fi up via the command line

 This method is suitable if you don't have access to the graphical user interface normally used to set up Wi-Fi on the Raspberry Pi.
 It is particularly suitable for use with a serial console cable if you don't have access to a screen or wired Ethernet network.
 Note also that no additional software is required; everything you need is already included on the Raspberry Pi.